The Month of June

 Naming June - Juno’s Month

-June is the sixth month of the year in the Julian and Gregorian calendars and consists of 30 days.
+June is the sixth month of the year in the Gregorian calendar and its predecessor, the Julian calendar.
 It is believed that the month is named after the Roman goddess Juno, who is the wife of Jupiter and is also equivalent to the Greek goddess Hera.
 Another belief is that the month’s name comes from the Latin work iuniores which means “younger ones”.

 - Old English - Junius